Codeinwp/team-plugin/readme.txt

 == Description ==

-Add a beautiful section with your team members on your site using th WordPress Team plugin.
+Add a beautiful section with your team members on your site using the WordPress Team plugin.
 All you have to do is add the people, take the [teammates] shortcode, and paste it anywhere you want.

 **Features**